Distinguishing simple and complex contagion processes on networks: Robustness with respect to incomplete observations

 \subsection{Observing only a fraction of the nodes}

 Let us assume that only a random subset of nodes can be observed.
 We rely on the same numerical simulations that are presented in the main text, with the difference that the correlation between infection order and topological features is computed only for an a priori chosen subset of nodes, ignoring all the others.
+We assume that the local properties of each observed node ($k$, $k_\Delta$,...) are known.
 We repeated the experiment for 10 realizations of the random subsets, and for each of the following subset sizes: $20\%$, $40\%$, $60\%$, $80\%$ and $100\%$ of the network nodes.
 For each experiment we computed the Random Forest accuracy of the classification in three classes $\{$Simple/Threshold/Higher-order$\}$, the area under the ROC curve when using $C_1$ to single out the threshold model vs. the others and the AUC when using $C_2$ to single out the higher-order models vs. the simple and threshold ones.
 The results are reported in Fig.~\ref{fig_perc} for the nine data sets considered: the classification remains very efficient in all cases.

+We additionally consider the case where, instead of reporting the correlations with the real nodes degrees, the degrees are recalculated by only considering the observed nodes, i.e. excluding the hidden nodes from the computation of the degrees of each observed node.
+Notice that in this case a hyperedge of size $3$, e.g. $(i,j,k)$, can become a link $(i,j)$ if only nodes $i$ and $j$ are observed.
+Overall, the actual degrees of each observed node are thus not known exactly, which can thus affect the computation of the correlations fed into the classifier.
+Results are reported in Fig.~\ref{fig_perc_recalculated} where we observe a slight decrease of accuracy with respect to Fig.~\ref{fig_perc}.
+The accuracy however always remains above 0.7 when at least 50\% of nodes are observed, and in many cases this level of accuracy is reached even with fewer nodes.